Laguna1989/obsidian_notes/Learnings/books/Mark Seeman - Dependency Injection.md

 While and after reading this week's chapter it would be great to discuss with you:

 - Are you familiar with any of the myths about DI mentioned in the book?
-- The text mentions the SOLID principles.
+- The text mentions the [[SOLID Design Principles]].
 Are you familiar with them and can you list them?
 - The concept of volatile and stable dependencies is introduced.
 Think about any project you work(ed) on.
 How would the dependencies be classified and have any dependencies (especially the volatile ones) caused problems for you?

 ## Week 2 (Tightly and Loosely Coupled code)